Trespass (2011 film)

-Trespass is a 2011 American crime thriller film directed by Joel Schumacher, from a screenplay by Karl Gajdusek.
+Trespass is a 2011 American crime thriller film directed by Joel Schumacher and written by Karl Gajdusek.
 It stars Nicolas Cage and Nicole Kidman as a married couple taken hostage by extortionists.
 It also stars Ben Mendelsohn, Cam Gigandet, Liana Liberato, Jordana Spiro, Dash Mihok, Emily Meade and Nico Tortorella.

 It had its world premiere at the Toronto International Film Festival on September 14, 2011.
 It was released in a limited release and through video on demand on October 14, 2011, by Millennium Entertainment.
 It is the last film to be directed by Schumacher before his death on June 22, 2020.